Solar Energy

 Renewable energy — specifically solar energy— is one of the most effective ways we can cut greenhouse gas emissions right here at home.
 By working with individuals, businesses, and local governments, CCCDC makes clean, affordable solar energy more accessible to all, strengthening our community today while building a more resilient tomorrow.

-Our local solar energy production directly displaces fossil fuel burning, cleans our air, and provides cost savings to individuals and businesses.
+44 individuals, businesses, and nonprofits have have committed to install more than 440 kW of new solar power in our community.
+This new local solar energy production directly displaces fossil fuel burning, cleans our air, and provides cost savings to individuals and businesses.

 Find the Solar Path That Works for You